Manuperezro/YogaCourses-MSP4/README.md

 [top](#content)

 ### Lighthouse testing
-I used Google Chrom Lighthouse testing to find out the quality of the website.
-Here are my results: [image](readme/images/lighthouse_testing.png)
+I used Google Chrome Lighthouse testing to find out the quality of the website.
+Here are my results: [image](static/images/light House.png)

 [top](#content)